-i.
-The requirements of IFRS 7 Financial Instruments: Disclosures;

-ii.
-The requirements of paragraphs 91-99 of IFRS 13 Fair Value Measurement;

-iii.
-The requirement in paragraph 38 of IAS 1 Presentation of Financial Statements to present comparative information in respect of paragraph 79(a)(iv) of IAS 1;

-iv.
-The requirements of paragraphs 10(d), 16, 111 and 134-136 of IAS 1 Presentation of Financial Statements;

-v.
-The requirements of IAS 7 Statement of Cash Flows;

-vi.
-The requirements of paragraphs 30 and 31 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors;

-vii.
-The requirements of paragraphs 17 and 18A of IAS 24 Related Party Disclosures;

-viii.
-The requirements in IAS 24 Related Party Disclosures to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is a wholly owned by such a member; and ix.
+- i.
+The requirements of IFRS 7 Financial Instruments: Disclosures; - ii.
+The requirements of paragraphs 91-99 of IFRS 13 Fair Value Measurement; - iii.
+The requirement in paragraph 38 of IAS 1 Presentation of Financial Statements to present comparative information in respect of paragraph 79(a)(iv) of IAS 1; - iv.
+The requirements of paragraphs 10(d), 16, 111 and 134-136 of IAS 1 Presentation of Financial Statements; - v.
+The requirements of IAS 7 Statement of Cash Flows; - vi.
+The requirements of paragraphs 30 and 31 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors: - vii.
+The requirements of paragraphs 17 and 18A of IAS 24 Related Party Disclosures; - viii.
+The requirements in IAS 24 Related Party Disclosures to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is a wholly owned by such a member; and - ix.
 The requirements of paragraphs 130(f)(ii) and 130(f)(iii) of IAS 36 Impairment of Assets.

-3.3 New standards, amendments and IFRIC interpretations
+3.4 New standards, amendments and IFRIC interpretations

-There are no accounting standards, amendments or IFRC interpretations that are effective for the year ended 1 October 2021 which have had a material impact on the Company.
+There are no accounting standards, amendments or IFRIC interpretations that are effective for the year ended 30 September 2022 which have had a material impact on the Company.

-3.4 Going concern
+3.5 Going concern

-The Company has net current liabilities of $\pounds 9,186,000$ and net assets of $\pounds 422,000$ .
-In supporting the going concern assessment, the Board has assessed whether the Company will be able to meet its liabilities as and when they fall due for a period of twelve months from the date of approval of the Company's financial statements and up to May 18, 2023.
+The Company has net current liabilities of £6,895,000 and net liabilities of £14,806,000.
+In supporting the going concern assessment of twelve months from the date of approval of the Company's financial statements and up to June 8, 2024, the Board has assessed whether the Company will be able to meet its liabilities as and when they fall due.
+The Board has obtained a written confirmation of financial support from its ultimate parent undertaking, that it will assist the Company in meeting their liabilities as and when they fall due, if required, for a period of 12 months from the date of approval of the Company's financial statements.

-3.4 Going concern (continued)
+3.5 Going concern (continued)